Read user input into variables with scanf. Learn why & matters, the %lf gotcha, and the typical bugs.

 int a; printf("Enter a: "); // prompt scanf("%d", &a); // read input printf("a = %d\n", a);

-& really is: the variable's "address"a holds a value. &a is "the memory address where a lives".&a).
+& actually is: the variable's "address"a holds a value. &a is the memory address where a lives.scanf needs to know where to put the new value,&a).

-&; never prefix printf's. (printf only reads values; it doesn't need an address.)
-The detailed mechanism is covered in Pointer Basics.char name[50]; scanf("%s", name); // β no & for array name
+&, and never prefix printf's. (printf just reads the value β it doesn't need an address.)
+The full mechanics are covered in Pointer Basics.char name[50]; scanf("%s", name); // β no & for array name

 |---|---|---|